Cornell realism: Motivational externalism

 Cornell realism accepts motivational externalism, which is the view that moral judgments need not have any motivational force at all.
-A common way of explaining the thesis invokes the claim that amoralists are possible – that there could be someone who makes moral judgments without feeling the slightest corresponding motivation.
+A common way of explaining the thesis invokes the claim that amorality is possible – that there could be someone who makes moral judgments without feeling the slightest corresponding motivation.
 This gives Cornell realists a simple response to Humean arguments against cognitivism: if moral judgments do not have motivational force in the first place, there is no reason to think they are non-cognitive states.
 Some, like Brink, add to this motivational externalism an externalism about normative reasons, which denies that there is any necessary connection or relation between what one has reason to do and what one is motivated to do (or would be motivated to do, if one were fully rational and knew all of the facts).

 Naturalistic non-reductionism about metaphysics

 Cornell realism accepts the view that moral facts are natural facts.
 They fall within the province of the natural and social sciences.
 But while they are not supernatural (as in divine command theory) and they are not non-natural (as in Moore's Principia Ethica or Mackie's picture of a realist world), they cannot be reduced to non-moral natural facts.
-That is, while moral facts are natural facts and supervene on non-moral natural facts, they cannot be identified with non-moral natural facts (see, e.g., Miller's An Introduction to Contemporary Metaethics).
+That is, while moral facts are natural facts and supervene on non-moral natural facts, they cannot be identified with non-moral natural facts.